Turn your transactional emails into a standalone sales channel and see repeat business spike.

-According to a white paper by Experian, connecting purchase behaviour to email marketing allow transactional emails to have substantially greater revenue per email than bulk marketing campaigns such as newsletters.
+According to a white paper by Experian, connecting purchase behavior to email marketing allow transactional emails to have substantially greater revenue per email than bulk marketing campaigns such as newsletters.
 These emails also have average revenue that is between two and five times greater.

 The study also found that certain transactional emails had much higher conversion rates than bulk mailers, such as order confirmations (eight times higher), shipping and return/exchange based emails (four times higher).
 The graph below shows the conversion rate difference between transactional emails and bulk marketing mailings (commonly referred to as newsletters).

-Transactional emails are mostly personalised, due to their very nature, which improves their click-through rates by about 14% and conversions by 10%.
-When customising these emails with the idea to drive repeat purchases, the general rule of thumb is 80% informational and 20% promotional.
+Transactional emails are mostly personalized, due to their very nature, which improves their click-through rates by about 14% and conversions by 10%.
+When customizing these emails with the idea to drive repeat purchases, the general rule of thumb is 80% informational and 20% promotional.
 After all, these emails are intended to deliver information, and not to sell too hard.
 Ensure that the information that they need and expect is at the forefront and any other promotional content should be added as a bonus.

 Over at Spently, the recommended ratio is 60/40 where 60% of the information is related to the transaction and the rest is promotional content, designed to cultivate repeat purchases.

-There are a number of ways to customise your transactional emails, which include offering a discount on their next purchase, free shipping, or cross-selling products that the customer may also be interested based on their purchase or wish list history.
+There are a number of ways to customize your transactional emails, which include offering a discount on their next purchase, free shipping, or cross-selling products that the customer may also be interested based on their purchase or wish list history.

 Here are some examples of content features that have high conversion performance: